 Service ingress QoS policies are applied to the customer-facing Service Access Points (SAPs) and map traffic to forwarding class queues on ingress.
 The mapping of traffic to queues can be based on combinations of customer QoS marking (IEEE 802.1p bits, DSCP, and TOS precedence), IP and MAC criteria.
 The characteristics of the forwarding class queues are defined within the policy as to the number of forwarding class queues for unicast traffic and the queue characteristics.
 There can be up to eight (8) unicast forwarding class queues in the policy; one for each forwarding class.
 A service ingress QoS policy also defines up to three (3) queues per forwarding class to be used for multipoint traffic for multipoint services.
 In the case of the VPLS, four types of forwarding are supported (which is not to be confused with forwarding classes); unicast, multicast, broadcast, and unknown.
-Multicast, broadcast, and unknown types are flooded to all destinations within the service.
+Multicast, broadcast, and unknown types are flooded to all destinations within the service while the unicast forwarding type is handled in a point-to-point fashion within the service.